The Center for Diversion & Services

 What services will be provided?

-PAD’s Care Navigation team will provide ongoing direct case management, housing support, and legal navigation to guests of the Diversion Center.
+PAD’s Care Navigation team provides ongoing direct case management, housing support, and legal navigation to guests of the Diversion Center.
 For example, a Care Navigator may help an individual reconnect with family members, find a job, secure disability benefits, move into permanent housing, or resolve long-standing legal issues that have prevented them from moving their lives forward.
 For people with ongoing legal challenges, the Georgia Justice Project will provide warrant resolution.

 Are there other Diversion Centers in the United States?